Episode 7 – How to choose the best Health and Fitness Coach

 New grads can be great options to consider!
 They are usually more enthusiastic and willing to go the extra mile for you.
 They are generally more coachable as well.
 The only downside may be speed and practicality – they may be a bit slower in returning information to you as they won’t have a solid top of mind answer and they may have answers that are impractical for your real life (nb. doesn’t mean these solutions don’t work though).

 If your next health and fitness coach has just graduated, simply ask about their internships, and on-the-job-trainings.
 Find out about their life experience as well.
 Did they play in team or individual sports?
 What about voluntary work?
 Maybe they have some tips and tricks to help you on your health and fitness journey.

-For the other two tips to consider for choosing your next health and fitness professional, read on below!
+For the other two tips to consider for choosing your next health and fitness coach, read on below!